Syllabus & Logistics

 04: Features and Matching

-- Is edge enough?
+- Motivation and intuition- Is edge enough?

 - Interesting point/feature